-10The deviation arises despite the same parameter levels shared by the two models, except for the idiosynthe heterogeneous-firm model.
+Lastly, my applications of the global solution method in this paper further highlight the quantitative importance of micro-level nonlinearities in shaping macroeconomic outcomes.
+In one of the leading applications above, the nonlinearity makes the aggregate dynamics in the heterogeneous-firm model substantially deviate from those of the representative-firm model.11 In particular, the volatilities of investment and output are significantly greater in the heterogeneous-firm model.
 In contrast, these differences in aggregate dynamics completely disappear when the occasionally binding constraint is lifted in the model.
 It follows that the nonlinearity at the micro level, which stems from the occasionally binding constraint, causes the aggregate dynamics to be more volatile and nonlinear.

-To summarize the advantages of the repeated transition method, 1) it computes the accurate global DSGE solution even for highly nonlinear models including the ones with occasionally binding constraints; 2) it achieves high computational efficiency by bypassing the period-by-period fixed point problem in model simulation; 3) a nonlinear model with complex endogenous aggregate states (e.g., heterogeneous-agent models) can be solved using the sufficient statistic approach, and the validity of the approach can be tested based on a theory; 4) multiple aggregate shocks can be easily accommodated; 5) the implementation is simple and does not rely on any external source code.11
+To summarize the advantages of the repeated transition method, 1) it computes the accurate global DSGE solution even for highly nonlinear models including the ones with occasionally binding constraints; 2) it achieves high computational efficiency by bypassing the period-by-period fixed-point problem in model simulation; 3) a nonlinear model with complex endogenous aggregate states (e.g., heterogeneous-agent models) can be solved using the sufficient statistic approach, and the validity of the approach can be tested based on a theory; 4) multiple aggregate shocks can be easily accommodated; 5) a wide range of DSGE models can be solved; 6) the implementation is simple and does not rely on any external source code.12